-During the next banking crisis, any ‘money’ that you and I have in the bank will be ‘bailed-in’ after a financial collapse.
-And if you think that your money is protected with your bank account’s FDIC backing, think again.
+During the next banking crisis, any ‘money’ that you and I have in the bank may be ‘bailed-in’ after a financial collapse.
+If you think that your money is protected with your bank account’s FDIC backing, think again.

 During the recent G20 meeting (mid-November), the member nations decided that your bank deposits will become property of the bank if a crisis takes it down.